Deprescribing

-Deprescribing is described as a patient-centred process to taper or stop medications with the intention to achieve improved health outcomes by reducing exposure to medications that are potentially either harmful or no longer required.
+Deprescribing is a process of tapering or stopping medications to achieve improved health outcomes by reducing exposure to medications that are potentially either harmful or no longer required.
 Deprescribing is important to consider with changing health and care goals over time, as well as polypharmacy and adverse effects.
 Deprescribing can improve adherence, cost, and health outcomes but may have adverse drug withdrawal effects.
 More specifically, deprescribing is the planned and supervised process of intentionally stopping a medication or reducing its dose to improve the person's health or reduce the risk of adverse side effects.
 Deprescribing is usually done because the drug may be causing harm, may no longer be helping the patient, or may be inappropriate for the individual patient's current situation.
 Deprescribing can help correct polypharmacy and prescription cascade.

-Deprescribing is often done with people who have multiple chronic conditions, for older people, and for people who have a limited life expectancy.
+Deprescribing is often done with people who have multiple long-term conditions (multimorbidity), older people, and people who have a limited life expectancy.
 In all of these situations, certain medications may contribute to an increased risk of adverse events, and people may benefit from a reduction in the amount of medication taken.
-The goal of deprescribing is to reduce medication burden and harm, while maintaining or improving quality of life.
+Deprescribing aims to reduce medication burden and harm while maintaining or improving quality of life.
 "Simply because a patient has tolerated a therapy for a long duration does not mean that it remains an appropriate treatment.
 Thoughtful review of a patient's medication regimen in the context of any changes in medical status and potential future benefits should occur regularly, and those agents that may no longer be necessary should be considered for a trial of medication discontinuation."

-The process of deprescribing is usually planned and supervised by health care professionals.
-To some, the definition of deprescribing includes only completely stopping a medication while to others, deprescribing also includes dose reduction as this can improve quality of life (minimizing side effects) while maintaining benefit.
+The process of deprescribing is usually planned and supervised by healthcare professionals.
+To some, the definition of deprescribing includes only completely stopping a medication, while to others, deprescribing also includes dose reduction, which can improve quality of life (minimize side effects) while maintaining benefits.

+History

+The world's first published use of the term "deprescribing" was described in 2003 by Michael Woodward in his article titled 'Deprescribing: Achieving Better Health Outcomes for Older People through Reducing Medications.'
+It was published in the Society of Hospital Pharmacists of Australia's flagship Journal of Pharmacy Practice and Research (JPPR).'

 Demographics

-Older people are the heaviest users of medications, and frequently take five or more medications (polypharmacy).
+Older people are the heaviest users of medications and frequently take five or more medications (polypharmacy).
 Polypharmacy is associated with increased risks of adverse events, drug interactions, falls, hospitalization, cognitive deficits, and mortality.
-These effects are particularly seen with high risk prescribing.
+These effects are particularly seen in high-risk prescribing.
 Thus, optimizing medication through targeted deprescribing is a vital part of managing chronic conditions, avoiding adverse effects and improving outcomes.